cnttc-phamminhoanh/nodejs-serverless-cronGetFclFlowEvent/README.md

 ## Set up

-- Create new database in postgres: `AFL-lambda-DB`
+- Create a file: `.env` in the root directory, same as the file `.envExample`

-- Open database.js file and change config fields: database: `AFL-lambda-DB`, password: `<your_password>`.
+- Config the fields at the bottom #DATABASE.

 - Install packages: